-I got an email from a reader who explained that she is going through a divorce, and that the divorce was HER decision.
-She asked me if I could give her some advice for a woman in her situation.
-In other words, how does one deal with the immense guilt of leaving your husband, when HE didn’t want the divorce? (or didn’t know it was coming.)
+Below is an email from a reader who explained that she is going through a divorce, and that the divorce was HER decision.
+She asked me if I could give her some advice for when a woman decides to leave.
+In other words, how does one deal with the immense guilt of leaving your husband, when he didn’t want the divorce? (or didn’t know it was coming.)

-First, the fact that she has fessed up like this, admitted what’s really going on, taken responsibility for what she’s done, and is seeking a therapist’s help puts her so far ahead of the game when it comes to healing.
+First, the fact that she has been so honest about this whole thing, admitted what’s really going on, taken responsibility for what she’s done, and is seeking a therapist’s help puts her so far ahead of the game when it comes to healing.

 Guilt can also make you settle financially in your divorce in a way you wouldn’t have settled had it been the other way around.
 You might accept less child support, give him the house, do whatever it takes monetarily to appease your guilt.
 And it won’t work.
 You’ll still feel guilty.

 Guilt can also make you hate yourself, which is so totally unhealthy.
 Please get help if you feel guilty and it isn’t going away.
 You have to find a way to get rid of the guilt and regain self-love.
 Otherwise, you will never be able to move on.

 When a woman decides to leave, fear might set in.
 “Will I be OK financially?
 Will I have to sell the house?
 Will my kids be OK?
 Will I be alone forever?”
 Fear is normal, and everyone fears change.
 That doesn’t mean you aren’t doing the right thing.
 I bet if you asked anyone who has ever made a huge life decision if they were scared, 100% would say fuck yes!!
 Fear is normal, but try to turn it into a positive, meaning fear can drive you to hard work, good decisions and success.

 FEELING LIKE YOU’RE NOT ALLOWED TO BE SAD